codegolf/ping/README.md

 # PING - A Game in < 256 Bytes of HTML+JS

 A super minimalistic mix of the classic Pong and Breakout games (without the bricks) in < 256 bytes of HTML and JS.
-Golfed by [@aemkei](http://aem1k.com).
+Golfed by [@aemkei](http://aem1k.com) and […](https://github.com/codegolf/ping/pulls).

 ### Demo